yxnc/backdash-macro/README.md

 Although using MacroGamer is easier, it doesn't have much features and customizablity.
 This is why I've created my own version using autohotkey.

-> [!TIP]
-> Keybinds below are my own preferred set.
-Feel free to change the keybinds in the script

 ## Key Features
 - Any type of user input such as holding the S key or the W key would not affect the execution of the backdash cancel, this allows for more freedom during backdash cancel